Concept-Labs/.github/profile/README.md

   }
 }
 ```
-No XML.
-No YAML.
 No hidden magic.
-Just JSON with powerful directives you can understand at a glance.
+Configuration with powerful directives you can understand at a glance.

 ### Drop-In Integration
 Every package includes a `concept.json` that self-describes its dependencies and configuration.
 Add a package via Composer, and it just works—no manual wiring required.